storj/storj/docs/design/storagenode-graceful-exit.md

    ```
 - Add `PieceAction` field to, `cache.FindStorageNodesRequest`.
 Update `cache.FindStorageNodesWithPreferences` to ignore exiting nodes for uploads and repairs.
 - Update Repairer service
-  - Modify `checker` to check segments for pieces associated with a storage node that is exiting.
+  - Add a metainfo loop `observer` to check segments for pieces associated with a storage node that is exiting.
 Add to `exit_pieceinfo` table if matches criteria.
 - Add `PieceAction_PUT_EXIT` to orders protobuf.
 This is used to differentiate exiting bandwidth from other bandwidth usage.
 - Create GracefulExit service
   - SendOrders loop